 - Develop and maintain relationships with key government officials on ongoing basis; enhance understanding of Lung Association mission and activities

 - Educate local, state and federal elected officials to pass Lung Association endorsed tobacco control and other lung health-related policies.

 - Engage constituents and volunteers into advocacy activities, such as meeting with elected officials, writing letters, and writing op-eds.

-- Build advocacy networks (such as Lung Force Heroes advocates, Lung Health Champions, Health Professionals for Clean Air, and E-advocates) through recruitment and ongoing engagement as part of a larger Charter effort to build a robust constituent base.
+- Build advocacy networks (such as Lung Force Heroes advocates, Lung Health Champions, Health Professionals for Clean Air, and E-advocates) through recruitment and ongoing engagement as part of a larger organizational effort to build a robust constituent base.